 We believe in several fundamental principles as an Internal Medicine residency training program, and have designed our curriculum to match these principles.
 These include:

 - Residents should be intensively trained in all fundamental aspects of inpatient and outpatient Internal Medicine.

 - Modern-day residency training must increasingly emphasize care in the ambulatory setting.

 - Categorical Internal Medicine residents should rotate through each of the core subspecialties, and the design of the rotations (e.g. inpatient vs. outpatient time) should be reflective of the field.

 - Unique opportunities should be offered when possible for residents with particular interests.
-These currently include the Stanford/Yale Johnson & Johnson Global Health Scholars program, the Quality Improvement elective, research electives, and dedicated courses in Global Health and in Clinical Research.
+These currently include the Stanford/Yale Johnson & Johnson Global Health Scholars program, the Quality Improvement elective, research electives, and dedicated courses in Global Health.

 - Johnson & Johnson Global Health Scholars (6-week overseas rotation)

 - Research block (protected research time, up to 1 month in each of 2nd/3rd year)

 - Quality Improvement rotation